kuribas/cubicbezier/README.md

 cubicbezier
 ===========

-Haskell library for manipulating cubic bezier curves.
-The original goal is to support typography, but it may be useful for general graphics.
+Haskell library for manipulating cubic and quadratic bezier curves.
+It is meant as a low level library to support 2D graphics and typography applications.

 Features implemented:

+ * evaluating bezier curves and derivatives
- * least squares approximation of a curve through some points
+ * approximation of a curve through some points
+ * removing overlap and boolean operations on paths
  * finding tangents parallel to a vector
- * evaluating bezier curves and derivatives
  * curvature and radius of curvature
  * intersections between two curves
  * intersections between a curve and a line